 Mobile phones are an essential part of today’s Life, and choosing one is a tricky affair for many of us.
-After spending more than 10 years as a power-user on the Android platform, I made the (very) hard decision of moving to an iPhone, about five months ago.
+After spending more than 10 years as a power-user on the Android platform, I made the (very hard) decision of moving to an iPhone, about five months ago.
 Surprisingly, after months of using the iPhone 12, I have found that most of what I needed to know was not available as information or resources, before my migration.
 Hence, this post.

 This is not a review of the iPhone 12, nor an easy guide to migration from Android.
 There is plenty of content out there on those subjects, including Apple’s own switch page.
 Instead, this post will only highlight some little-known facts and observations that I would have loved to know before my purchase – it would have made my decision almost a no-brainer…

-- First things first – Me and family members are heavily invested in the Google ecosystem, and use GMail, Google Photos, Calendar and Drive as primary services.
+- First things first – Me and my family are heavily invested in the Google ecosystem, and use GMail, Google Photos, Calendar and Drive as primary services.
 With some difficulty, I found that it is possible to continue with these on an iOS device (as primary options now!), including the ability to share content across the two platforms.
-However, Apple is optimized to offer its own apps for all this, and the process of choosing alternatives is not very straightforward.
-Sadly, I also found that asking decade-long iOS users was of little help in this regard, if they were users of mostly iOS services and apps.
+However, Apple is significantly optimized to offer its own apps for all this, and the process of choosing alternatives is not very straightforward.
+Sadly, I also found that asking decade-long iOS users was of little help in this regard, since they were users of mostly iOS services and apps.

 - No, I do not miss the extensive customizability of the home screen on Android as I thought I would.
 If every thing works (and looks elegant), such a ‘compensation’ feature (on Android) tends to become quite unnecessary.
+On the other hand, the internet is also full of pet peeves with regard to some of Apple’s UX decisions – you may find (coming from Android) that some of the simplest interface elements you took for granted, (e.g. Today’s Date in your status bar or home screen) are not available in iOS (and unlikely to be for years to come!)

 - iPhones are quite well-behaved and “polite”, filled with many, many thoughtful features that I found no reference of, in the hundreds of reviews I read before buying one.
 Some examples include the volume of the ringtone automatically reducing when you glance at it, multiple Focus modes for uninterrupted work, and the clock app’s icon actually showing the live time on the icon itself!
 Such thoughtful UX features and attention to detail make it an absolute pleasure to use, versus all other mobile platforms I have used.